bluemelodia/ArtInsights/README.md

 - Directly visiting deviant-art, tumblr URLs causes auth token erasure and logout.
 - Fetch followers X at a time, if the user scrolls down then fetch the next batch.
+- Background image takes a long time to load for the first time.

 ## Development server